samcurteis/ga-project-2/README.md

 ### Technologies Used

 The app was built using React.js and styled using Bulma and SASS.
-The app also uses packages installed using npm, including axios.
+The app also uses packages installed using npm, including Axios.

 ### Brief